Pvt Ltd to OPC Conversion Under Section 18 in 15 to 30 Working Days Starting at Just ₹5,999

 Common Mistakes to Avoid During Pvt Ltd to OPC Conversion

-Based on our experience handling 100+ Pvt Ltd to OPC conversions, these are the 5 most frequent mistakes that cause rejections, delays, or unexpected costs.
-Each mistake listed below has been observed in real client filings handled by our CA/CS team.
+Based on our experience assisting with 100+ Pvt Ltd to OPC conversions, these are the 5 most frequent mistakes that cause rejections, delays, or unexpected costs.
+Each mistake listed below has been observed in real client filings assisted by our Expert Team.

 Mistake #1: Filing Form INC-6 before share consolidation